toru173/nomi-discord-python/README.md

 <details><summary>Updating</summary>

 ### Updating
 If there is an update available, double click on the 'update' script in your installation directory.
-It will download the latest update and offer to install it in the current folder, or ask you for a new folder.
+It will download the latest update and offer to install it in the current installation directory, or ask you for a new directory.
 It won't overwrite your Nomi's configuration files.

 !['Double-click the Update Script' Screenshot](./docs/images/readme/'Double-click%20the%20Update%20Script'%20Screenshot.png)